 Ok, So What is SWOT Analysis?:

-Any good business management course will tell you how important your business plan is and indeed, how important conducting a SWOT analysis is.
-In truth, it’s one of the most common ways that businesses assess both internal & external parts of the environment in their company exists.
+Any good business management course will tell you how important your business plan is and how important conducting a SWOT analysis is.
+In truth, it’s one of the most common ways businesses assess both internal & external parts of the environment in which their company exists.

-SWOT is an acronym for each of the 4 main areas included, which are; Strengths, Weaknesses, Opportunities and Threats.
-Applied over the SWOT Matrix (see fig.1 below), it’s essentially a brainstorming process where you list everything that falls into each category.
+SWOT is an acronym for the four main areas: Strengths, Weaknesses, Opportunities and Threats.
+Applied over the SWOT Matrix (see Fig. 1 below), it’s essentially a brainstorming process where you list everything that falls into each category.
 One SWOT analysis is conducted for internal matters and another for external.

 The SWOT Matrix: